-A review of 21 reports dating from 1937 to 2005 (Table 3-5, p.
+A review140 of 21 reports dating from 1937 to 2005 (Table 3-5, p.
 95) shows that 88% of families of children with "persistent" stuttering had a reported family history.
 However, 63% of families with "recovered" children had a reported family history.
 That might be interpreted to mean that a family history of stuttering can predict to some (unknown) extent whether a child will recover.
-A study of 1,043 relatives of 66 children who stuttered reported a genetic trend for persistence and recovery from stuttering.
-The large cohort Twins Early Development Study mentioned earlier replicated that finding.
+A study of 1,043 relatives of 66 child stutterers314 reported a genetic trend for persistence and recovery from stuttering.
+The large cohort Twins Early Development Study156 mentioned earlier replicated that finding.